 Patch Manager must be installed on a separate server.

-Be sure to update the Orion Platform modules (such as NPM and SAM) on your Orion server to the latest release before you install the Patch Manager Web Console.
-Failure to do so may impact the stability of your Orion deployment.
+Before you install the Patch Manager Web Console, update the Orion Platform modules (such as NPM and SAM) on your Orion server to the same version (for example, 2020.2.5.
+Running a previous version will impact the stability of your Orion deployment.
 See your Orion product documentation for instructions.

 To complete the installation:

 - Use the Local Administrator account to install the software.
 The domain account is subject to your domain group policies, which can block the installation tasks.